+EIA is the source of the power plant layer metadata.
+Users can access the power plant data (as well as data on electric power transmission line border crossings) from the data catalog to explore and download data in shapefiles, spreadsheets, KML files, and geodatabase formats, or link to Application Programming Interface (API).
 Much of the data for power plants that are included in the Energy Atlas data files are also in the "PlantYyyyy" file of the annual survey Form EIA-860 database.
 The county, state, latitude, and longitude of U.S. power plants are also in the monthly EIA-860M data files.
-EIA's Application Programming Interface (API) also contains the latitude and longitude of power plants.

-Last updated: January 13, 2021
+Last updated: January 24, 2023